moikkasisu/TaskPlannerApp/README.md

 Create a TaskManager class in js/taskManager.js  it will be responsible for managing the tasks in the application.
 Within the constructor of the TaskManager class, initialize a this.tasks property on the class equal to an empty array.

+# 6. Adding Tasks

-##Adding A New Task Programmatically
+## Adding A New Task Programmatically

-##Adding Tasks With The Form
+## Adding Tasks With The Form

 Expected Results:
 Test out your code by adding some tasks using the New Task form, and checking the TaskManager instance's tasks array for the tasks.

-# Display Tasks
+# 7. Display Tasks

-##Using Javascript to Create the Task HTML / dislay the TaskManager's tasks array on the page.
+## Using Javascript to Create the Task HTML / dislay the TaskManager's tasks array on the page.

 ## creating a new method on our TaskManager class called render.